 Professor Queally graduated from University College Dublin in 2002 and completed the Irish surgical training programme in Trauma & Orthopaedic Surgery with the award of FRCS (Tr &Orth) in 2014.
 He then completed a fellowship in complex trauma (pelvic and lower limb) and joint replacement at Addenbrooke’s Hospital in Cambridge in 2015.
 Addenbrooke’s is a major academic health science centre in the UK and is the major trauma centre for the East of England with a 21-bed trauma ICU and a trauma catchment population of 6 million.
 He was subsequently appointed a Consultant Orthopaedic Surgeon at Addenbrooke’s in 2016 and was the departmental Head of Trauma at the time of his return to Ireland in 2019 to a Consultant post at St James’s Hospital.

-Primary, complex primary and revision hip and knee joint replacement, knee arthroscopy, trauma including pelvic and complex lower limb.
+Primary, complex primary and revision hip and knee joint replacement, knee arthroscopy, trauma.

 - MB BCh BAO University College Dublin 2002

 - MD (molecular biology of hip replacement failure): University College Dublin 2012